 The Cinémathèque Française holds some of the largest film archives in the world.
 After moving location several times during the 50s and being the site of mass student protests in 1968, the building finally moved to the 12th arrondissement in Paris.

 It was designed and reopened by American architect, Frank Gehry, as a postmodernist building.
 If you’re a fan of Frank Gehry’s work then you wouldn’t miss this from a mile away!

 Cité, 221 Avenue Jean Jaurès, 75019

 One of the most recent 21st century modernist structures that appeared in Paris in 2015 is the famous Philharmonie de Paris.
-The building was constructed to act as a cultural instituation dedicated to music, hosting concerts, exhibitions, and educational services, and is located in the 19th arrondissement.
-The original-looking building was designed by Jean Nouvel, the same architect who designed the Maison de Verre, and is made up of cast aluminium and reflective steel.
-The shimmering façade is made up of 340,000 tiles that each depict abstracted birds that refect the sunlight, creating a sparkling effect.
-At the time, there was a lot of controversy around the structure due to its appearance, but after its opening in 2015, it has been a welcomed and fascinating addition to Paris.
+The building was constructed to act as a cultural institution dedicated to music, hosting concerts, exhibitions, and educational services in the 19th arrondissement.
+The unique building was designed by Jean Nouvel, the same architect who designed the Maison de Verre, and is made up of cast aluminum and reflective steel.
+The shimmering facade is made up of 340,000 tiles that each depict abstracted birds that reflect the sunlight, creating a sparkling effect.
+At the time there was a lot of controversy around the structure due to its appearance, but after its opening in 2015, it has been a welcomed and fascinating addition to Paris.

 Savoir Faire Paris is your ultimate English-speaking personal assistant in Paris.
 Organizing everything from meetings and events, to travel and the ‘business of living’, Savoir Faire is dedicated to saving their clients’ valuable time.
 Providing superior customized services to individuals, families, and businesses alike, Savoir Faire caters to its clients’ tastes and needs, allowing them to experience a more personalized Paris.